kalillea/Gridscope-api/README.md

 ### 1. Client–Server Separation
 REST separates user interface from data storage and logic.
-The Angular app runs on a different port, while the API only exposes data on `/api/components` and `/api/history`, keeping both sides independent.
+The Angular app runs on a seperate port, while the API only exposes data on `/api/components` and `/api/history`, keeping both sides independent.

 ### 2. Statelessness
 Each request must contain everything needed, and the server should not store client-specific state.